janicak/cdebi-dev/content/community/people.md

 ### Knowledge Transfer (KT) &amp; Data Management and Integration (DMI)

-==Not clear what "Knowledge Transfer" means here.==Knowledge Transfer is central to all of C-DEBI’s research, education, and outreach programs, and hence, it is the responsibility of all our senior personnel as well as the KT Director.
+==Not clear what "Knowledge Transfer" means here.== Knowledge Transfer is central to all of C-DEBI’s research, education, and outreach programs, and hence, it is the responsibility of all our senior personnel as well as the KT Director.

 The Data Management and Integration team has the primary objective ==Definitely a key *responsibility*, as mentioned later in the paragraph, but isn't the *objective* to enable cross-disciplinary data synthesis?==++to make C-DEBI data and products accessible to the world via a data portal++.
 The DMI Director also ensures that C-DEBI participants have access to the Center’s computational resources and/or bioinformatics expertise, as well as making certain C-DEBI generated data are properly deposited in public archives and databases.